scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 In comparison to these time scales, clock offsets in the order of minutes are immaterial.

-Each administrator of a SCION control service is responsible for maintaining sufficient clock accuracy.
+Each administrator of SCION control services and routers is responsible for maintaining sufficient clock accuracy.
 No particular method is assumed by this specification.

 # Security Considerations